glitch-txs/w3-docs/docs/w3-react/init.md

 ### wallets

-The imported wallets are javascript classes that create an instance of a specific wallet, they must be declared inside an array or by the `initWallets` function.
+The imported wallets' names are javascript classes that create an instance of a specific wallet, they can be declared inside an array or by the `initWallets` function.

 ```tsx
 import { W3, MetaMask, Coinbase, mainnet, W3Props } from '@glitch-txs/w3-react'